tannerm/rapidology-plugin/readme.txt

 *	Post, page, and category filtering so you can control exactly where and when your opt-in forms appear
 *	Easily customize colors, text, images, and more on every opt-in form.
 *	Insert custom CSS on any opt-in form.
-*	Import/export your custom plugin settings so you can transfer what you’ve created to any other Rapidology account.
+*	Import/export your custom plugin settings so you can transfer what you’ve created to any other Free List Machine account.

-\* *Rapidology is a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.
-The Rapidology Source Code is freely available on [GitHub](https://github.com/LeadPages/rapidology-plugin/ "Rapidology GitHub")*
+\* *Free List Machine is a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.
+The Free List Machine Source Code is freely available on [GitHub](https://github.com/LeadPages/flm-plugin/ "Free List Machine GitHub")*

 == Installation ==

-*	Upload folder wp-rapidology.zip to the `/wp-content/plugins/` directory
+*	Upload folder wp-flm.zip to the `/wp-content/plugins/` directory
 *	Activate the plugin through the `Plugins` menu in WordPress
-*	Click on the Rapidology button on your WordPress sidebar
+*	Click on the Free List Machine button on your WordPress sidebar
-*	Activate your Rapidology account
+*	Activate your Free List Machine account
-*	Enter your access code and begin using Rapidology
+*	Enter your access code and begin using Free List Machine

 == Frequently Asked Questions ==